learnerLj/ticktick-mcp/README.md

 - "Find tasks containing 'meeting'"
 - "List all tasks in my personal project"
 - "What are my overdue tasks?"
+- "Show me tasks from my inbox"
+- "Get all active tasks with medium priority"

+### Advanced Operations
+- "Move these 3 tasks from my personal project to work project"
+- "Migrate all tasks containing 'meeting' to my calendar project"
+- "Transfer the high-priority tasks from old project to new project"

 ### Batch Operations
 - "Complete tasks with IDs: task1, task2, task3"
 - "Delete multiple completed tasks"
+- "Mark all grocery-related tasks as complete"

 ### Analysis and Planning
 - "When is my next deadline in TickTick?"